 model-defaults command allows a user to display the

-with any new models.
+models will use.
 These values can even be specified for each cloud region

 instead of just the controller.

-ftp-proxy, for instance, you would enter the following:
+To set a default value for 'ftp-proxy', for instance, you would enter the following:

 juju model-defaults ftp-proxy=10.0.0.1:8000